-First things first.
-It is a myth that only people with oily skin are prone to getting acne.
-Although the incidence of people with oily skin getting an acne rash is much more, acne on dry face is quite a common occurrence as well.
+It is a myth that only people with oily skin are prone to acne.
+Although people with oily skin are prone to get an acne rash more, acne on dry face is also quite a common occurrence.
 What this essentially means is that people with dry facial skin have to deal with severe cases of acne attacks similar to the ones afflicting people with oily and normal skin.

 Dry Face Acne Treatment